Frequently Asked Questions-

 • The Co-operators

-Unfortunately, massage therapy services are not covered for British Columbia clients, despite me remaining Registered with the Canadian Massage and Manual Osteopathic Therapists Association for massage (since 2012) and osteopathy (2020).
-If you are frustrated that your insurance company approved massage therapy services from me in Alberta for 10+ years, contact your insurance company and advocate for change.
+Massage Therapy Unfortunately, massage therapy services are often not covered for British Columbia clients who depend on insurance reimbursement, despite my remaining Registered with the Canadian Massage and Manual Osteopathic Therapists Association for massage (since 2012) and osteopathy (2020).
+If you are frustrated that your insurance company approved massage therapy services from me in Alberta for 10+ years, and that only some BC residents receive reimbursement for massage therapy, contact your insurance company and advocate for change.
 As a client, your feedback can influence their decisions.

 3. Can I get a same-day appointment?